 To increase diversity in recruitment, you need to target a wider pool of candidates.
 It’s essential to consider the language that you use in your job adverts and application forms, as words and phrases can alienate certain groups of people without you intending to.
 It’s also important to consider where you’re sourcing your candidates from; widen your search to include advertising on platforms you haven’t previously used.

-Improving diversity in recruitment is an important goal, but it’s not an easy thing to accomplish with more traditional forms of recruitment.
+Improving Diversity Recruiting is an important goal, but it’s not an easy thing to accomplish with more traditional forms of recruitment.
 Whether we realize it or not, we all have inherent biases that can shape the way we choose candidates and the candidates we choose.

 However, with diversity hiring initiatives, you can benefit from automation, intelligent writing, and unbiased selection to ensure that you’re selecting a wide range of diverse and talented candidates to fill your positions.